Unforgiven (1999): Preliminary matches

 The third match featured Jeff Jarrett defending the WWF Intercontinental Championship against Chyna.
 Harvey Wippleman refereed the match.
 As Chyna entered the ring, Jarrett began attacking her.
 Chyna countered by clotheslining Jarrett.
 Jarrett climbed the top rope but Chyna low blowed Jarrett and threw him outside of the ring.
 Jarrett applied a Sleeper Hold on Chyna and tried to hit a hurricanrana but was powerbombed by Chyna.
 Chyna tried to hit a hurricanrana of her own, but Jarrett powerbombed her.
 The action spilled to the outside of the ring, where Chyna hit Jarrett with a chair.
-However, Wippleman did not disqualify her and the match continued.
+However, Wippleman did not disqualify her, and the match continued.
 Chyna hit Jarrett with the chair again before attempting a Pedigree.
 However, Jarrett reversed the move and Chyna accidentally knocked out Wippleman.
 Jarrett took advantage and tried to hit Chyna with his guitar.
 However, Fabulous Moolah and Mae Young, who were standing at ringside, prevented Jarrett from hitting Chyna.
 As a result, Jarrett attacked both of them.
 Debra made a run-in and attacked Jarrett's valet Miss Kitty, and hit Jarrett with his own guitar.
 Chyna took advantage and pinned Jarrett to win the Intercontinental Championship.
-However, the head referee Tom Prichard counseled with the match's official Harvey Wippleman to change his ruling.
+However, the head referee Tom Prichard counseled the match's official Harvey Wippleman to change his ruling.
 Wippleman was forced to reverse the decision and he disqualified Chyna due to Debra's interference.
 As a result, Jarrett won the match and retained the title by disqualification.
 Chyna put out her anger on Prichard by hitting him with a Pedigree.

 The fourth match was between The Acolytes (Faarooq and Bradshaw) and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 The only non-striking WWF official Jim Korderas refereed the match.
 As they entered the ring, Acolytes quickly began attacking the Dudley Boyz.
 Bradshaw and Bubba Ray started the match as the legal participants.
 Faarooq was thrown out of the ring and D-Von interfered in the match, and, along with Bubba Ray, hit Bradshaw with a Dudley Death Drop (3D).
-The Dudley Boyz continued to double team Bradshaw until Faarooq was tagged in as the legal man.
+The Dudley Boyz continued to double-team Bradshaw until Faarooq was tagged in as the legal man.
 Faarooq was also hit with a 3D.
 However, Bradshaw recovered and hit Bubba Ray with a Clothesline from Hell.
 Stevie Richards interfered in the match as an Acolyte, and hit D-Von with a Stevie Kick, allowing Faarooq to pin D-Von for the victory.